-Peter was one of them.
+Peter (name changed) had ADHD.
 He was very thin, ate poorly, and was a picky eater.
 His diet consisted of mostly white foods, and rarely did a fruit or veggie pass his lips.

-When Peter was diagnosed with ADHD, he started on daily medications, which dampened his appetite.
+When Peter was diagnosed, he started on daily medications, which dampened his appetite.
 There were many days when the majority of his eating happened near the end of the day.
-That’s when the appetite suppressant effects of his medications wore off.

 Peter’s mom wanted help with three main things:

-- and address his thinness by helping Peter gain some weight.
+- And, to address his thinness by helping him gain some weight.

 In my professional opinion, I agreed.
-Peter needed to make the transition to a healthier, nutritious diet.
+Peter needed to make the transition to a more nutritious diet.

-His diet was incomplete, and this was affecting his growth, behavior and ability to focus.
-Learning in the classroom was challenging.Parents who have kids with ADHD are generally concerned about picky eating, weight, and their child's behavior. #adhddiet #healthyeating #brainfood Click To Tweet
+His eating patterns were erratic and incomplete, and he wasn’t eating enough.
+This was affecting his growth, behavior and ability to focus in the classroom, making learning challenging for him.Parents who have kids with ADHD are generally concerned about picky eating, weight, and their child's behavior. #adhddiet #healthyeating #brainfood Click To Tweet

 While research is still evolving, there is quite a bit of evidence that good nutrition can help a child with ADHD.

-The brain needs nutrients to function well.
-From carbs to healthy fats, a nutritious diet is like bathing the brain in nutrients.
-The ones it needs to function optimally.
+For instance, the brain needs nutrients to function well.
+From carbs to healthy fats, a nutritious diet is like washing the brain in nutrients it needs to function optimally.

-You probably already know the effects of good nutrition on maximizing your child’s growth and preventing chronic diseases down the road.
+Plus, good nutrition maximizes your child’s growth and may prevent chronic diseases down the road.

-Many of the medications used to treat ADHD may suppress your child’s appetite.
+For instance, many of the medications used with ADHD may suppress your child’s appetite, reducing his eating.

-When on meds, your child may have little to no appetite.
+When on these meds, your child may have little to no appetite.

-When off meds, he may have a voracious appetite.
+When off of the medications, he may have a voracious appetite.

 Picky eating can certainly prevent your child from getting optimal nutrition.

 Of course, there are more obstacles.
-When they pile up on each other, feeding your child can be a real challenge, and a real stress on families.
+When they pile up on each other, feeding your child can be a real challenge, and a real stressor for families.

-We are learning more about what children with ADHD need nutritionally, which makes us better able to pinpoint the nutrients and foods that can help them.
+We are learning more about what children with ADHD need nutritionally, which enables us to pinpoint the nutrients and foods that can help them.

-An ADHD diet for kids is made up of several components.
-It includes the ADHD nutrients you want to keep an eye on, adequate calories, and the intervals around eating.
-Attention to these can help maximize your child’s appetite.
+An ADHD diet for kids is made up of several components, including several nutrients you’ll want to keep an eye on, plus adequate calories and regular opportunities to eat.

 Kids with ADHD tend to be lacking fiber in their diet.
 This is partly due to picky eating that eliminates fruits and vegetables from the diet.